CBB752Spring2017/final-project-4-1-team-4-1/index.md

 ### Coding:

-We have used the wildtype structure to investigate how this mutation will change the protein.
-The files 4BMB_F19.txt and 4BMB_F19Y.txt contain the repulsive Lennard-Jones energy for each side chain dihedral angle combination of these two residues in the protein core of 4BMB.
-Plot the total potential energy URLJ(c1, c2) =  involving interactions among side chain atoms as a function of c1 and c2.
+A) For the 4BMB F19 and F19Y residue, plot the total potential energy URLJ involving interactions among side chain atoms as a function of Chi_1 and Chi_2.
 Discuss how much you expect the wildtype protein to change to accommodate this mutation.

-A crystal structure exists for the F19Y mutation (4BME).
-Using the aligned files provided (4BMB_aligned.pdb, 4BME_aligned.pdb), calculate the root-mean-square deviation (rmsd) of the heavy atoms in the two structures.
+B) Calculate the root-mean-square deviation (rmsd) of the heavy atoms in the F19 and F19Y structures.
 How might this rmsd be related to the stability of the protein?

 #### Documentation:

+Codes, figures, and text files can be found in the StructAnal directory.

+A) To generate heatmap plot of repulsive Lennard Jones potential energies, run:

+ python 4BMB_Urlj_Heatmap.py -u1 4BMB_F19.txt -u2 4BMB_F19Y.txt

+To generate 3D plot of repulsive LEnnard Jones potential energies, run:

+ python 4BMB_Urlj.py -u1 4BMB_F19.txt -u2 4BMB_F19Y.txt

+B)

 #### Results: